Upper School Curriculum

 Freshman Seminar provides 9th grade students with the groundwork for success both socially and academically.
 Classes cover leadership qualities, participating in one’s community, and being a positive role model.
 Along with assessing their goals for the future and executive functioning skills, students determine their learning styles and personality types.
 A career unit entails resume writing, professional presentation, and answering interview questions.

-This semester course is designed to help guide students complete the college application process.
-Students will work on essays, complete the common application and other applications, develop a resume, prepare for interviews, and apply for scholarships.
+Seniors complete the college application process in this year-long course, with regular individual and group meetings with the college counselor.
+Students work on supplemental essays, complete the common application and other applications, develop a resume, prepare for interviews, and apply for scholarships.
+Students complete and present their Capstone Project during the second semester.

 The math offerings in the S.T.E.M. department offers a sequence of courses designed to prepare students for college admission, to facilitate advanced work in mathematics and science, and to enable graduates to use mathematics with competence and understanding in their life’s work.
 The faculty strives to create a coherent vision of what it means to be mathematically literate both in a world that relies on calculators and computers to carry out mathematical procedures, and where mathematics is rapidly growing and is extensively applied in diverse fields.
 In addition, the department works judiciously to set educational goals for its students that reflect the importance of mathematical literacy.